Customize Consent Preferences

 Transitioning in and out of ketosis may lead to fluctuations in energy levels and mood, and some may find it difficult to control their carb intake on refeeding days.

-See also Maximizing Performance: Strategies for Balancing Training and Recovery on a Carnivore Diet
+See also Effective Strategies for Enhancing Athletic Recovery on a Carnivore Diet

 A Guide to Choosing the Right Keto Diet